Canterbury Roman Museum: Reconstructions

 The museum contains a reconstructed Roman house with kitchen, and a Roman market place - probably situated in the forum - with cobbler, haberdasher, greengrocer and fast food seller.
 The cobbler exhibit is a consequence of archaeologists finding cut-out pieces of leather for sandals.
 The original cut-out leather pieces are exhibited along with reconstructions of the sandals being made.
 These sandals had reinforced soles.
 A computer screen demonstrates the possible appearance of the house in Roman Britain, with images of the pavement being excavated.
 The time-tunnel display explains the end of the Roman occupation of the town, and the time-view painting displays Roman Canterbury as it was in later periods.

 Interactive features

-A computer game allows the visitor to test their skills in relation to Roman technology.
+An interactive screen enables visitors to tour the Temple site of Roman Canterbury.
 Before leaving, the visitor can handle actual Roman artefacts, alongside a guide to identifying the objects.
-For children there are discovery trays, containing mouse bones and shells, and a facility for constructing arches.
-The "Make your own magnetic mosaics" and "Rotten Roman Rubbish" environmental detective game are intended to entertain and educate all ages.
+The "Make your own magnetic mosaics" and "Dress like a Roman" activities are intended to entertain and educate all ages.